acsicuib/MARIO/README.md

 link(n1, n2, 10, 300).
 ````

-- A route represent a communication between the service instance and a set of users : route(serviceIdentifier,path([L]),latency,number of requests)
+- A route represent a communication between the service instance and a set of users : route(serviceIdentifier, path([L]), latency, number of messages)
-The path represent the nodes between the service instance and a set of users
+The path represents the nodes between the service instance and a set of users
 ````text
 serviceInstance(s1, meteo, n1).
 route(s1,path([n1,n2,n3,n4]),10,200).